-The proposed rule changes which will accommodate electronic filing, document handling, and video technology are expected to result in administrative savings in terms of enhanced handling of case filings, reduction in travel expenses, and better use of staff.
+In addition to updating outdated language such as "bureau" being replaced by proper designation "agency," the proposed general rule changes will accommodate electronic filing, document handling, and video technology.
+These are expected to result in administrative savings in terms of enhanced handling of case filings, reduction in travel expenses, and better use of staff.
 Existing staff is sufficient to handle the changes.